iCyuba/react-modal-portal-hook/README.md

 # React Modal Portal Hook

-A simple hook for creating portals for modals in React
+A simple hook for creating portals for modals in React.

+This uses the [inert property](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/inert) to disable all elements outside of the modal.
+Make sure this is supported in your target browsers.

 _Note: There won't be a build for Common Js._